-Harrat Khaybar, an active lava field in Saudi Arabia - Earth.com
+Harrat Khaybar: An active lava field in Saudi Arabia - Earth.com

-Harrat Khaybar, an active lava field in Saudi Arabia
+Harrat Khaybar: An active lava field in Saudi Arabia

 Today’s Image of the Day from NASA Earth Observatory features Harrat Khaybar, one of the largest volcanic fields in Saudi Arabia.
 This extensive lava field, which covers 5,400 square-miles, was formed by eruptions over the last five million years.

 “According to the Smithsonian’s Global Volcanism Program, the volcanic field is still active, and eight lava flows are less than 1,500 years old.
-The last known eruption was reported in Harrat Khaybar in the 7th century,” noted NASA.
+The last known eruption was reported in Harrat Khaybar in the 7th century,” said NASA.

 A couple of the youngest volcanic vents in Harrat Khaybar can be seen in this image, which was captured by the OLI-2 (Operational Land Imager-2) on Landsat 9.